valentermz/valentermz.github.io/pages/research.md

 ## Isomonodromic deformations of connections

-My current research project at [IRMAR](http://irmar.univ-rennes1.fr/english/) is about rank 2 logarithmic connections on elliptic curves.
-We are looking at how certain connections transform when they are pulled-back from the Riemann sphere to an elliptic curve via its elliptic involution.
+My current research project at [IRMAR](http://irmar.univ-rennes1.fr/english/) is about rank 2 logarithmic connections on an elliptic curve with two punctures.
+We are looking at how certain connections transform when they are pulled-back from the Riemann sphere to the elliptic curve via a ramified double cover.
 This procedure defines a map between the moduli spaces of connections, which we are trying to understand.
 This is a work in progress in collaboration with [Frank Loray](http://perso.univ-rennes1.fr/frank.loray/).

 ## Topological rigidity of polynomial foliations